Get apprised of the updated solutions to troubleshoot QuickBooks Error code -6177, 0:

 - The next step requires the user to tap on Save and transfer the company file back on the network.

 - Conclude the process and hit on the File menu, followed by opting for the Quit QuickBooks option.

-Resolution 2: Using the QuickBooks file doctor tool
+Resolution 2: Run QuickBooks file doctor tool from tool hub

-In case the QuickBooks Error Code 6177, 0 persists, one can perform the following steps given below to run the QuickBooks File Doctor tool.
+In case the ongoing error still persists on your software, one can perform the following steps given below to run the QuickBooks File Doctor tool.

-- First, download the most recent version of the QuickBooks Tool Hub (126.96.36.199) and save the QuickBooksToolHub.exe file on the system.
+- At first, you need to download the most recent version of the QuickBooks Tool Hub and save the QuickBooksToolHub.exe file on the system.

-- After that, follow the instructions on the screen to install the T&C of the software.
+- Now follow the on-screen instructions to accept T&C of the software.

-- Then, double-click the Icon appearing on Windows desktop after the installation to open the QuickBooks tool hub.
+- After then, double-click the tool hub icon appearing on the Windows Desktop after the installation to open the QuickBooks tool hub.

 - Now, opt for the Company File issues from the tool hub.